CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: CINM (Cinnamon): Compilation for in and near memory computing

 \subsubsection{The \cnm{} dialect}

-Every CNM architecture shown in \autoref{fig:taxonomy} has unique features that make it superior to others for certain workloads.
-AiM, for instance, implements a customized fixed-function processing unit and places it on every DRAM bank.
-For higher precision matmul operations, this architecture is expected to deliver better performance than others.
-UPMEM similarly integrates a less powerful but general-purpose DPU on each DRAM bank.
-In FIMDRAM, a SIMD floating point processing unit (FPU) is shared between every two banks.
-While FIMDRAM overtakes UPMEM in floating-point performance, it requires a software pipeline that is aware of this sharing conflict.

-In general, the performance efficiency is strictly determined by the data locality, i.e., in WRAM for UPMEM and in GRF for FIMDRAM.
-While these particular aspects fall to the device cost models, keeping them at a low complexity requires a constrained representation.
-To achieve this, we introduce \cnm{}.
-This intermediate dialect abstracts over the common feature of CNM architectures, which is a tightly coupled hierarchy of memory and compute elements.
+\rev{Every CNM architecture shown in \autoref{fig:taxonomy} has unique features that make it superior to others for certain workloads.
+In general, the performance efficiency is strictly determined by the parallel processing units (PUs) and data locality, i.e., in WRAM for UPMEM and in GRF for FIMDRAM.
+These aspects are abstractly represented by the \cnm{} abstraction.} This intermediate dialect abstracts over the common features of CNM architectures, which use a tightly coupled hierarchy of memory and compute elements.
 It aims to provide a low-complexity transition from parallel workloads to memory-distributed programs that can guarantee access patterns and mappings.

 \autoref{tab:cnm-ops} presents the set of operations supported by the \cnm{} abstraction.
-We separate the host and the device codes and represent device resources (memory/compute) with workgroups.
-A workgroup is a logical address space that reflects a logical device organization by creating a tree hierarchy of resources, with compute nodes at its leaves, see \autoref{fig:cnm-device-model}.
-Workgroups specify the degree of parallelism, meaning that the lowering will eventually map them to truly concurrent units of the concrete target device.
-This is similar to typical GPU programming models, e.g. CUDA, except there is no driver-opinionated subdivison, no implicit physical mapping, and no raw pointers or implicit aliasing.
-In \cnm{}, we make the transition from algorithm-based parallelism to device-specific parallelism without relying on implementation features, including thread IDs (which are emulated if needed, e.g., for UPMEM) and implicit memory sharing.
+We separate the host and the device codes and represent device resources (memory/compute) with workgroups. \rev{\autoref{fig:cnm-ir} shows the \cnm{} IR of the convolution example in Figure~\ref{fig:linalgIR}, after applying tiling at the \cnm{} abstraction considering a tile size of $16\times16$, demonstrating workgroup creation, its mapping onto the CNM system resources, and the launching of its execution.}

+\rev{ A workgroup is a logical address space that arranges memory resources in a tree, with PUs at its leaves, see \autoref{fig:cnm-device-model}.
+The dots in the left grid show logical PUs, while the different memory spaces on the right correspond to different memory hierarchy levels.
+For instance, the $(i,j,k)$ space could represent the local-private memory, the $(i,j)$ column, a shared memory shared by some PUs, and the $(i)$ space another memory shared by a larger set of PUs, all backed by the global memory. }